plopoyop/ansible-collection-kubernetes/roles/traefik/README.md

 ### traefik_deployments

-List of ingress controlers to deploy
+List of ingress controllers to deploy

 **_Type:_** list of dict<br />